• Menu

 as well as answer pages

-To download you copy, click the link below:
+To grab your copy of the SILKWORM UNIT, click the link below:

 There is also a printable pack for preschoolers and kndergarteners.
-Click on the link below to download it:
+Click on the link below to grab it:

 To start raising your own silkworms, you need silkworm eggs as well as mulberry leaves or silkworm chow as well as an enclosure to keep them in.
 I ordered around 100 silkworm ends.
 When they arrived there were a mixture of white (infertile) and black (fertile) eggs on a piece of cardboard.